 Read more

-...years.
-Additionally, I tutored for 3 years for a professional tutoring company in Coral Gables.
+...years for a professional tutoring company in Coral Gables.
 I am very familiar with phonics and reading comprehension tutoring techniques.
 I am comfortable tutoring students of any age and have tutored all ages in the past.
 I earned my Bachelor of Arts Degree in Visual and Media Arts from Emerson College in Boston, Massachusetts.
 I originally grew up in Margate City, NJ.
-I have also lived in Los Angeles,...
+I have also lived in Los Angeles, CA for several years and have...

 Read more